 The FujiFilm X-70 includes WiFi as part of its array of very useful features.
 All you need to do is download the FujiFilm app to your mobile, and sync your camera to share your photos with your phone.
 I tend to edit the photos a bit on my mobile, and then up to social media, they go.
 It’s brilliant really if you want to step up the quality of the photography on your Instagram account.

 Colours are very vivid and vibrant without having to tweak and edit too much after your photo has been taken.
-The only editing I have done to any of these photos is to adjust the brightness a bit and you can see the vibrancy and how natural the images replicate real life.
+The only editing I have done to any of these photos is to adjust the brightness a bit.
+Then you can see the vibrancy and how natural the images replicate real life.

 What’s your camera of choice?
 Do let me know in the comments or on Facebook, Twitter, or Instagram.